apache/airflow/docs/apache-airflow/administration-and-deployment/scheduler.rst

 - :ref:`config:scheduler__schedule_after_task_execution`
   Should the Task supervisor process perform a "mini scheduler" to attempt to schedule more tasks of the same DAG.
-Leaving this on will mean tasks in the same DAG execute quicker, but might starve out other DAGs in some circumstances.
+Leaving this on will mean tasks in the same DAG execute quicker, but might starve out other Dags in some circumstances.